tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 However, <mark>the Lavender Scare continued for many more decades.</mark> <mark>The Florida Legislative Investigative Committee, also known as The Johns Committee or FLIC,</mark> <mark>was another manifestation of the Lavender Scare that endured.</mark> <mark>Established in 1956, the FLIC lasted until 1964 before being dissolved.</mark> <mark>The committee's mission in Florida was</mark> <mark>to investigate and fire homosexual public school teachers,</mark> <mark>carrying on the Lavender Scare</mark> in spirit, if not entirely in practice.

-And it wasn't until the Obama Administration that military service for openly gay people was allowed, since the "Don't Ask, Don't Tell" policy was just another executive order 10450 under a different name.
+And it wasn't until the Obama Administration that military service for openly gay people was allowed, since the "Don't Ask, Don't Tell" policy was just another Executive Order 10450 under a different name.

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_lavender at="Legacy, ¶ 1" %}>